Andywang201605/J1832-0911_radio_xray/README.md

-# J1832-0911_radio_xray
+## Detection of X-ray Emission from a Bright Long-Period Radio Transient

-Code and data that support the discovery paper of J1832-0911
+Code and data that support the discovery paper of ASKAP J1832-0911.
+Please refer to the `readme.md` file in each folder for further information.
+More data files are available on https://doi.org/10.5281/zenodo.15228816.